SEPA Refunds

 {% hint style="danger" %}

-SEPA-refund-files from the test-environment can't be uploaded into online-banking portals, since they only contain test-data, thus non-valid IBANs!
+SEPA-refund-files from the test-environment cannot be uploaded into online-banking portals, since they only contain test-data, thus non-valid IBANs!

 {% endhint %}